Mammillaria rhodantha: Description

 The rainbow pincushion is a small cactus usually ranging from 6 to 12 in in height.
-The cactus usually grows in small clumps or can be solitary.
+It usually grows in small clumps but can be solitary.

-The stem is a short glabrous column that is covered with spikes.
-The entire plant body is covered with tubercles.

-The tubercles are conical in nature.
-It is from these tubercles that the spines arise.
-Usually there are 15 to 18 spines 3 to 7 mm in length coming from each tubercle.
-It has spikes that grow from the entire body.
-The bottom half of the cactus has spines that are white or gray and appear to be dying.
+The cactus's stem is a short glabrous column that is covered with spikes.
+The entire plant body is covered with conical tubercles, from which spines arise.
+Usually there are 15 to 18 spines 3 to 7 mm in length growing from each tubercle.
+It has spikes that grow from the entire body; those on the bottom half of the cactus have white or gray and may appear to be dying.
+Also, a white wool that can be seen growing on the top part of the plant's body.

-The flowers are a deep-pink to a purple color.
-The species flowers for very long periods of time.
-It starts blooming in the spring and continues to bloom until autumn.
+The species flowers for very long periods of time, normally initially blooming in the spring and continuing to bloom until autumn.
+Its flowers are deep pink to purple in color.
+The cactus also produces orange-brown seeds.

-An orange-brown seed is produced.
-Also there is a white wool that can be seen growing on the top part of the plant body.

-Surprisingly M. rhodantha can endure temperatures that go to -4 °C; it has frost tolerance.
-Anything lower than this will kill it.
+M. rhodantha can endure temperatures down to -4 °C; it has frost tolerance.